handokota/handokota/README.md

 ### Hi there 👋 I'm Handoko.

-- 🌱 I’m currently learning cloud computing
+- 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: handokota@protonmail.com
 - ⚡ Fun fact: Fan of the MCU